adi868/Deployed-Clicky/README.md

 # Deployed-Clicky

 ## Overview
 Hello Pokémon Masters (or masters-in-training)!
 Welcome to the Pokémon Clicky-Game.
 This is a Pokémon-themed game that tests your ability and memory in tracking and choosing amongst a randomized array of images.
 Try as catch as many Pokémon as you can!
-But be careful!
+But be careful.
 Don't click the same one more than once!

 ### How To Play:
 1. Upon start, a random order of Pokémon will appear on the screen.